BruceZhang1993/piping/README.md

 ## What is Piping

-  Launch different.
-No more sliding, no more looking.
-Type whatever you want.
+  Piping is a terminal-like Android Launcher.
+You can search applications, contacts, etc.

   Wait a second, it's more than you think.
 You can put two things together to make things a lot easier, like, sending Maya's profile to Play:

   ![pipe](https://cloud.githubusercontent.com/assets/3215337/13378016/ddd69eee-de2f-11e5-9ed8-96e2e53d9545.gif)